Eric de Oliveira: Early career, Gaz Metan Mediaș and Karpaty Lviv

-He moved back to Série C, signing with Metropolitano with whom in 2007 he went on a tournament in Austria where he was noticed by Romanian Liga II club, Gaz Metan Mediaș who decided to transfer him on a one-season loan by paying $80.000, being presented at the team with fellow Brazilians Cairo Lima and Grillo Edson.
-He made his Liga II debut in a 3–1 victory against CSM Reșița, helping the team earn promotion to the first league by the end of the season under the guidance of coach Cristian Pustai, Eric contributing with 10 goals scored, forming a successful trio in the offence with Claudiu Boaru and Ciprian Prodan.
-He was bought by Gaz Metan from Metropolitano for €122.500, making his Liga I debut on 27 July 2008 in the first round of the season in a 2–2 against Oțelul Galați where he received a red card.
-He scored his first goals in the competition by the end of the season in a 2–1 win over Gloria Buzău from two free kicks, however the season was rather unsuccessful as the team mathematically relegated, but managed to keep its position in the league because Argeș Pitești was relegated by the Romanian Football Federation for corruption of referees.
+He moved back to Série C, signing with Metropolitano.
+Eric's performance during Metropolitano's 2007 tournament in Austria attracted the attention of Romanian Liga II club Gaz Metan Mediaș.
+The club loaned him for one season at a cost of $80,000, and he was presented to the public alongside fellow Brazilian players Cairo Lima and Grillo Edson.
+He made his Liga II debut in a 3–1 victory against CSM Reșița.
+The team earned promotion to the first league by the end of the season under coach Cristian Pustai, Eric contributing with 10 goals scored, forming a successful trio in the offence with Claudiu Boaru and Ciprian Prodan.
+He was permanently transferred by Gaz Metan from Metropolitano for $122,500.
+Subsequently, he made his Liga I debut on 27 July 2008 in the first round of the season in a 2–2 draw against Oțelul Galați where he received a red card.
+He scored his first goals in the competition by the end of the season in a 2–1 win over Gloria Buzău from two free kicks.
+The season was unsuccessful as the team was mathematically relegated, but managed to keep its position in the league because Argeș Pitești was relegated by the Romanian Football Federation for referee corruption.
 In the first half of the 2009–10 season, Eric scored the only goal of a 1–0 home victory against Dinamo București.
-He started to score more often in 2010, by the end of the second half of the season managing to score two consecutive braces in two victories against Politehnica Timișoara and Unirea Alba Iulia.
-Then he started the following season strong by netting seven goals in the first four rounds, including three doubles in the first three games against Victoria Brănești, Politehnica Timișoara and Astra Ploiești, also by the end of the year scoring the only goal of a 1–0 away victory against Steaua București, all these performances helping him earn the 2010 Foreign Player of the Year award in front of Júnior Moraes.
-Overall in the 2010–11 season, with a personal record of 15 goals scored in 31 appearances, of which the last two were a brace in a 3–2 victory against CFR Cluj, Eric was the second top-scorer of the season with three behind Politehnica Timișoara's Ianis Zicu.
-His goals helped the team finish on the 7th place, that gained Gaz Metan's first ever qualification to the Europa League, due to Politehnica Timișoara, who finished 2nd in the league table, being relegated by the Romanian Football Federation for not fulfilling the license conditions to play in European competitions or Liga I. In the 2011–12 Europa League campaign, he made his debut in European competitions, playing in both legs of the 2–1 victory on aggregate against KuPS.
+He began to score more often in 2010, by the end of the second half of the season managing two consecutive braces in two victories against Politehnica Timișoara and Unirea Alba Iulia.
+Then he started the following season strongly by netting seven goals in the first four rounds, including three doubles in the first three games against Victoria Brănești, Politehnica Timișoara and Astra Ploiești.
+By the end of the year he scored the only goal of a 1–0 away victory against Steaua București, and all these performances helped him earn the 2010 Foreign Player of the Year award in front of Júnior Moraes.
+Overall in the 2010–11 season, Eric scored a personal best of 15 goals, including a brace against CFR Cluj in a 3–2 victory, making him the second top-scorer with three fewer than Politehnica Timișoara's Ianis Zicu.
+His goals secured the team's seventh-place finish, which led to Gaz Metan's first Europa League qualification after second-place Politehnica Timișoara was relegated by the Romanian Football Federation for license violations.
+In the 2011–12 Europa League second qualifying round, he played in both legs of the 2–1 victory on aggregate against KuPS.